solarwinds/appoptics-apm-go/README.md

 * [Go >= 1.5](https://golang.org/dl/)
 * This package: go get github.com/appoptics/appoptics-apm-go/v1/ao

+Note that the service key needs to be configured for a successful setup.
+See [Configuration](#configuration) for more info.

 The install flow will wait for some data to come in from your service before continuing.
 You can check out the [demo](#demo) app below to get a quick start.